Sanjay-200210/Tomato-harvesting-Robot-Using-Deep-Learning/README.md

-# Tomato-harvesting-Robot-Using-Deep-Learning
+Tomato-harvesting-Robot-Using-Deep-Learning
-Final year project focused on tomato ripeness detection using deep learning.
-Integrated with a robot using an ESP32-CAM to capture tomato images for real-time ripeness classification
+This final year project focuses on detecting the ripeness of tomatoes using deep learning techniques.
+A custom-trained Convolutional Neural Network (CNN) model classifies tomatoes into different ripeness stages based on real-time image input.
+The system is integrated with a robot equipped with an ESP32-CAM module, which captures live images of tomatoes and sends them for ripeness evaluation.
+This project aims to assist in automating agricultural processes by providing an efficient and accurate method for tomato sorting based on ripeness.